-The innovation of the research lies in using AHP to calculate the impact of different influencing factors on the value of data products, and using FEC to automatically price data products based on the analysis results of AHP and the PWYW mechanism.
+The innovation of the research lies in using AHP to calculate the impact of different influencing factors on the value of data products and using Fuzzy Comprehensive Evaluation (FEC) to automatically price data products based on the analysis results of AHP and the PWYW mechanism.
 At the same time, research is also considering privacy compensation for data owners in pricing.
 The main contribution is to improve the scientific and rational pricing of data services, promote the effective utilization of data assets, and provide innovative solutions for the transformation and upgrading of service-oriented manufacturing.
-By building an intelligent trading system, it can facilitate data transactions between buvers and sellers in a secure and reliable environment, promoting the upgrading of the manufacturing service industry.
+By building an intelligent trading system, it can facilitate data transactions between buyers and sellers in a secure and reliable environment, promoting the upgrading of the manufacturing service industry.

-The remainder of the paper is organized in four parts.
+The remainder of the paper is organized into four parts.
 Part 1 is a literature survey on research related to data trading and automatic pricing.
-Part 2 is based on AHP-FCE for DVE research and automated pricing methods for data trading.
+Part 2 is based on AHP-FCE for Data Value Assessment (DVA) research and automated pricing methods for data trading.
 Part 3 is an experimental analysis of value assessment methods and automated pricing methods to verify the feasibility of the method.
 Part 4 is a summary of the research content.